Teaching number sense sounds simple…

 …it just may be that they have the misconception that to count on we always start with “one”.
 They may need lots of teacher-modeled practice to understand this isn’t true in order to move from counting all to counting on.
 Let’s look at a breakdown of what a student must do to successfully count on.

 Working memory is busy with counting on strategies, whether with the larger number or not.
 First, a very concrete concept is the simple understanding of counting as one-to-one correspondence.
 For students to move from concrete to abstract, they need to count up from the first addend to the second addend precisely and correctly in sequence, without any mistakes.
 Third, the actual work of counting from beginning to end in the correct order choosing the larger addend to start.
 The last two are more abstract concepts, with students usually using their fingers as a bridge back to concrete.

-In order to count on successfully, students must say one addend.
+In order to count on successfully, students must say one addend from the number sentence.
 Then with the second addend in their mind, count “that many more” to get to the sum.
 This can be tough work for students and that is why modeling is pertinent at this stage.